 To improve the internet connection, change the Wi-Fi network or use a cable.
-Before starting again, make sure remove all the half-downloaded files from your computer.
+Before starting again, make sure to remove all the half-downloaded files from your computer.

 2. Installation of the file has stuck

-If you have downloaded High Sierra macOS installation file but when you try to initiate the installation, nothing happens.
-When you see the options are greyed out, follow these steps to resolve High Sierra Update stuck issue:
+If you have downloaded a High Sierra macOS installation file but when you try to initiate the installation, nothing happens.
+When you see the options are greyed out, follow these steps to resolve the High Sierra Update stuck issue: